ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 ## Rescuing Exceptions

 Take advantage of inheritance.
-Instead of:
+Instead of

 ```ruby
 rescue Net::OpenTimeout, Net::ReadTimeout
 ```

-you can do:
+you can do

 ```ruby
 rescue Timeout::Error
 ```

-Use:
+Use

 - `Timeout::Error` for both `Net::OpenTimeout` and `Net::ReadTimeout`
 - `Faraday::ClientError` for both `Faraday::ConnectionFailed` and `Faraday::TimeoutError`